To describe The Princess as Die Hard with a Princess wouldn’t be doing it justice.

 This movie is bloody fun with some very well choreographed action.
 Le-Van Kiet’s direction keeps a nice balance between fun and action.
 The film score by Naalie Holt (Obi-Wan Kenobi, Loki) helps to perfectly match and set the mood of each scene – much like the action on screen, the score is playful.

-The Princess is similar to movies like Nobody and John Wick.
-It has a simple story, not much in character development and the weight of the movie is carried by the action.
-Thank goodness The Princess has a good amount of action in it.
+The Princess is similar to movies such as Nobody and John Wick.
+It has a simple story, not much in character development and the weight of the movie is carried by the action sequences.
+Thank goodness The Princess has a good amount of action.
 That made The Princess a quick and very enjoyable watch.
 The Princess will not win any awards, but it will definitely entertain.

 Watched at home, streamed on Hulu.